t8834d/Power-BI-stuffs/README.md

 # Power-BI-stuffs
+# readme.so for editing

 I've had a chance to learn how to use Power BI while preparing the presentation for my prospect customer.

-Here's how the dashboard looks using the sample data (credit to the original owner which I forgot where I got it from, it's been a while).
+Here's how the dashboard looks using the sample data (all credit goes to the original owner which I forgot where I got it from, it's been a while).